axelvaldez/radical-companies/_posts/missing chapters/2022-05-03-radical-companies-for-the-impatient.markdown

    The last column is labeled ANITA who has 300 RADs, has EARNED $900, and now has to take $100 out of the PRI ACCOUNT to cover his $1000 PRI take home.
    The graph shows the PRI ACCOUNT as box full of read liquid.
    Below are graphics representation of each PRIs with a mix of red and beige. taken by SALIM, DALIAH, ALICIA, KIM, JULIO, and ANITA.
 ALICIA is takes the largest PRI with $5000 and ANITA the smallest with $1000.
    The graph shows the PRI ACCOUNT as a horizontal box full of read liquid.
-Below are vertical boxes that represent each person's PRI.They all have a mix of beige and red to indicate that they all had to complement their PRI with withdrawals from the PRI ACCOUNT." title="RADICAL DISTRIBUTIONS">
+Below are vertical boxes that represent each person's PRI.They all have a mix of beige and red to indicate that they all had to complement their PRI with withdrawals from the PRI ACCOUNT."
   </p>
   <p>In the breakeven case we finally get to pay ourselves fully from the revenue that we&rsquo;ve generated.
 Even in this case, some people may need to draw from the <span class="_paradigm">PRI</span> Account, maybe because their <span class="_paradigm">PRI</span> are high, or their <span class="_paradigm">RAD</span>s are low, or both.
   </p>